wangc9/delivery-fee-calculator/README.md

 ![Delivery fee calculator](./src/assets/front-page.png)

 This is a simplified delivery fee calculator.
-User can type in the value of products, the distance of the delivery, the total number of products, and finally the favourable order time, to calculate the fee for delivering all the products.
+Users can type in the value of products, the distance of the delivery, the total number of products, and finally the favourable order time, to calculate the fee for delivering all the products.
 Users also have the chance to change the data if needed before calculating the final fees.

 The calculator follows the following rules when calculating the fee:

-  - If the cart value is less than 10€, the difference between cart value and 10€ is added as surcharge.
+  - If the cart value is less than 10€, the difference between the cart value and 10€ is added as a surcharge.
   - All orders within 1000 meters are charged a basic delivery fee of 2€.
 An additional 1€ is charged for every additional 500 meters.
-Additional distance less than 500 meters is rounded **up** and counted as full 500 meters.
+Additional distances less than 500 meters are rounded **up** and counted as full 500 meters.
   - If there are five or more items, each item above and including the fifth one is charged 50 cents.
 If the total number of items is more than 12, a separate 1,2€ is charged in addition to the surcharge for each item.
   - For orders whose order time is between 3 p.m. and 7 p.m. on Friday, the total fee is multiplied by 1.2.
   - The maximum possible delivery fee is 15€.